-- code:rehash/0 (the code path cache feature has been removed)

-- queue:lait/1 (use queue:liat/1 instead)

-- random:/ (use the 'rand' module instead)
+- queue:lait/1 (use queue:liat/1 instead) - random:/ (use the 'rand' module instead)

 erlang:now/0

 New time functionality and a new time API was introduced.
 For more information see the Time and Time Correction chapter in the ERTS User's guide and specifically the Dos and Donts section on how to replace usage of erlang:now/0.